mlrun/mlrun/docs/serving/graph-ha-cfg.md

 - Assume the processing time of the remote function is Pt.
 - Timeout: Pt + 1 second (usually sufficient).
 - Serving function
-   - gateway_timeout: Pt + 1 second (usually sufficient).
+   - `gateway_timeout`: Pt + 1 second (usually sufficient).
-   - worker_timeout: The general rule of thumb is the greater of Pt/10 or 60 seconds.
+   - `worker_timeout`: The general rule of thumb is the greater of Pt/10 or 60 seconds.
 However you should adjust the value according to your needs.
-- max_in_flight: If the processing time is very high then max_in_flight should not be very high.
+- `max_in_flight`: If the processing time is very high then max_in_flight should not be very high.
 Otherwise, there will be many retries.
 - Window ACK value: The consumer buffer size + max_in_flight, since it is per each shard and there is a single worker.

 You should pay great attention when defining the Window ACK as it depends on the entire graph flow, and understanding when steps are done in parallel (branching) vs. sequential invocation.
 Another key aspect is that the number of workers should also affect the window size.